Mauna Loa, Island of Hawaii, USA is the longest bike climb in the world.

 MAUNA LOA, HAWAII, USA

 We have ridden this magnificent climb twice from Hilo (the southern and steeper route), and twice from Waikoloa (northern and longer route).
 Mauna Loa is one of the great bike climbs in the United States and the world.
-How often can you say you have ridden the “#1” of anything in the world?
-From the Waikoloa side, at just over 62 miles, Mauna Loa is the longest and most epic bike climbs in the world - it will just flat out wear you down, but it is well worth the effort you’ll put into it.
-And, after riding the longest climb in the world, spend another day climbing Mauna Kea which is not only the world’s hardest climb by bike, but the 6th longest as well.
-These two volcanoes are just across the road from each other and each are clearly visible from the flanks of the other.
+From the Waikoloa side, at just over 62 miles, Mauna Loa is the longest and one of the most epic bike climbs in the US and the world -- it will just flat out wear you down, but it is well worth the effort you’ll put into it.
+And, after riding the longest climb in the world, spend another day climbing Mauna Kea which is not only the world’s hardest climb by bike, but the eighth longest as well.
+These two volcanoes are just across Saddle Road from each other, and each are clearly visible from the flanks of the other.

 Photo on taken from upper Mauna Loa Observatory Road.